cn0047/stash/ed/sh/docker/README.md

 docker-compose up -d

 # runs a one-time command against a service (will start service if needed)
-docker-compose run
+docker-compose run \
-docker-compose run -T # disable pseudo-tty allocation
+-T              # disable pseudo-tty allocation
+--rm            # remove container after run --service-ports # run with service's ports enabled and mapped to the host

 docker-compose ps